-Write about a child you know well.
+W rite about a child you know well.

-How old is the child?
+ı How old is the child?

-What kind of things can this child do well?
+١ What kind of things can this child do well?

-What things does he or she struggle with?
+١ What things does he or she struggle with?

-What does this child like to do?
+١ What does this child like to do?

-What does this child not like to do?
+١ What does this child not like to do?

-What words would you use to describe this child?
+١ What words would you use to describe this child?

-What is this child like - friendly, shy, energetic, calm, excitable, outgoing, risk taking, cautious, etc.?
+١ What is this child like - friendly, shy, energetic, calm, excitable, outgoing, risk taking, cautious, etc.?

-What is the child's family situation?
+١ What is the child's family situation?

-What language or languages does this child speak?
+١ What language or languages does this child speak?

-What cultural practices does this child participate in?
+١ What cultural practices does this child participate in?

-What foods does this child like?
+, What foods does this child like?
 Not like?

-12 Principles of Child Development
+12 2 Principles of Child Development

-- 1. All areas of development and learning are important. - 2.
-Learning and development follow sequences. - 3.
-Development and learning proceed at varying rates. - 4.
-Development and learning result from an interaction of maturation and experience. - 5.
-Early experiences have profound effects, both cumulative and delayed, on development and learning.
+1. All areas of development and learning are important.
+2. Learning and development follow sequences.
+3. Development and learning proceed at varying rates.

-representational capacities.
+4. Development and learning result from an interaction of maturation and experience.

+learning.

+5. Early experiences have profound effects, both cumulative and delayed, on development and

+6. Development proceeds toward greater complexity, self-regulation, and symbolic or representational capacities.
 7. Children develop best when they have secure relationships.
 8. Development and learning occur in and are influenced by multiple social and cultural contexts 9.
 Children learn in a variety of ways.
-10. Play is an important vehicle for developing self-regulation and promoting language, cognition, and social competence.
-11. Development and learning advance when children are challenged.
-12. Children's experiences shape their motivation and approaches to learning.
-Domains of Development Domains of Development Social and Emotional
+10 .
+Play is an important vehicle for developing self-regulation and promoting language, cognition, and social competence.
+11 .
+Development and learning advance when children are challenged. .
+Children's experiences shape their motivation and approaches to learning.
+Description of Development cial and Emotional Laı nguage and Literacy Со

-hysical and Movement
+Physical and Movement

-he Arts
+The Arts

-approaches to Learning
+Approaches to Learning

+Cassian A Field Wayle (Not for CDA nambalia, it is for the mast alone)

-Session A-Field Work (Not for CDA® portfolio; it is for the next class)
+Session A-Field Work (Not for CDA portfolio; it is for the next class)